 Charge Interruption Recovery

 We wanted to make sure our bases were covered, so we had each model charge a battery for 30 minutes in full sun, measuring the output with our multimeter.
 Then, we shaded each one intermittently for the next 10 minutes and measured its output after being shaded.
 Some were unable to continue charging the battery after the interruptions, while others continued to deliver charge with portions of the cells covered and even charged the battery pack a few percentage points more after returning to the sun after being shaded.
-The smaller watt contenders did worse than, the larger wattage models, which makes sense.
+Typically, the smaller watt contenders did worse than the larger wattage models.

 To answer the popular question of how long will this model take to charge my iPhone (or Android), we had to narrow down our testing period to see how much charge an iPhone 6 got after plugging into each model.
 We fully charged phones with the panels as well; to get a side by side comparison, this window proved to be a good limiting factor and gave us a range of numbers as the models worked to charge the phones.
 We also set up each one side by side and plugged a dead battery into each of them.
 For the next four hours, we kept track of time while the contenders worked to charge each battery.
 After three hours, we checked to see which one had produced the most charge in our batteries.
 This gave good corroborative evidence along with the phone charging test to figure out which were actually the most efficient.

 Multiple Device Charging